Rouxxel/atryon_chrome_extension/chr_exten/README.md

 ## Flow

-1. User clicks extension icon → popup opens.
+1. User clicks extension icon → **side panel** opens (stays open when you click the page).
-2. **Clothing:** Click "Select clothing", then click an image on the page (e.g. product photo).
+2. **Clothing:** Click "Add garment", then click an image on the page (e.g. product photo).
 That image URL is sent to the backend as the first input.
+The panel does not close when you click the page.
 3. **Your photo:** Click "Upload your photo" and choose an image.
 It is uploaded to the backend and referenced as `upload:<id>`.
 4. Optionally add extra instructions in the text box.
 5. Click **Try on** → extension: uploads user image → calls MIC with `[garmentUrl, "upload:id"]` → polls until Ready → downloads result and shows it in the popup.